LithoCoders/dailycpp/EffectiveModernC++/chapter1/Item1_Understand_template_type_deduction.md

 Rules are:
 1. If expr’s type is a reference, ignore the reference part.
 2. After that, if expr is const, ignore that too.
 If it is volatile, also ignore that.
+Make sense seems this is pass by value.

 ## Array arguments & function arguments
 In this case, we consider function template with ParamType is an array/ reference to an array